smolquants/kodiak-simulations-2023-07/README.md

 (kodiak-simulations-2023-07) ape compile --size
 ```

-Then run the backtest script
+Then run the backtest script with e.g. the `UniswapV3LPSimpleRunner`

 ```sh
 (kodiak-simulations-2023-07) ape run backtester